Child Brain Development

 The second tier is the mid-brain and deals with emotion and memory.
 It contains the amygdala and the hippocampus and is often referred to as the "seat of learning."

-The uppermost tier is the higher brain and is involved indecision making.
+The uppermost tier is the higher brain and is involved in decision making.
 It houses language, the sense of self and the skills required to thinkpredictplan and empathize

 Infants operate from the survival center and are unable to regulate their own systems.
-They must rely on a connected caregiver to lend their coping abilities.
+They must rely on a consciously connected caregiver to lend their coping abilities.

 Babies can be set off by light, touch, relocation, a wet diaper, noise, being alone or simply by being put down.
 When a young child's alarm systems go off, he depends on you to soothe him.

-Self-expression, communication of needs and reactions to the world are expressed in the form of feelings (sometimes gigantic ones).
-And it is all flowing from the mid-brain.
+Self-expression, communication of needs and reactions to the world are expressed in the form of feelings (sometimes gigantic ones), and it is all flowing from the mid-brain.

 Children, at different stages, have varying levels of access to the executive functions of the brain.
 Without the time to amass an array of emotional and physical experiences, their brains cannot always successfully predict, plan or react properly hence they may fail to act responsibly.